 - Physical and thinking skills

 A 2006 study showed that summer camps not only promote positive development during camp but that the benefits extend beyond summer and into the school year.
 The researchers collected data from 80 ACA-accredited camps.
 In order to be accredited, the camps must meet up to 300 health, safety, management, and program standards – no easy feat.
 The researchers administered a questionnaire to campers, their parents, and camp counselors.
 Questions measured ten areas of development including leadership, self-confidence, independence, and values.
 Campers and parents were asked to answer the questions “on a 4-point Likert scale: Disagree a Lot, Disagree a Little, Agree a Little, and Agree a Lot.”
 Parent and student questionnaires were completed before camp started, on the second to last day of camp, and six months after camp had ended.
 Camp counselors provided observations of the campers under their supervision to the researchers at the beginning and end of camp.

 Campers and their parents both reported growth from the time they started a camp to the day it ended.
 Even better, both groups reported that the personal growth was maintained six months after camp had ended.
 Growth was seen in four major areas:

 - Social Comfort

-The researchers concluded that the positive development that occured during camp was due to the experience of being at camp itself, not just natural growth over the summer.
+The researchers concluded that the positive development that occurred during camp was due to the experience of being at the camp itself, not just natural growth over the summer.
 “Growth at camp significantly exceeded growth attributable to maturation alone,” and “camp may spark and perhaps even accelerate growth in certain domains long after immersion in the camp environment is over.”

 ANA Summer Programs